 Tasmania has an estimated population of 512,000, up from 512,000 in 2012 and 507,600 in 2010.
-This makes Tasmania the 6th most populous state in Australia, but it's the 4th most densely population with a density of 7 people per square kilometer, or 19 per square mile.
-Almost 50% of the population living in the greater Hobart area.
+This makes Tasmania the 6th most populous state in Australia, but it's the 4th most densely populated with a density of 7 people per square kilometer, or 19 per square mile.
+Almost 50% of the population is living in the greater Hobart area.

 Tasmania is the 7th largest state in Australia with a total area of 90,758 square kilometers (35,042 square miles).